vogab/hackbcn-careerpath/README.md

 You can check our presentation video [here](https://www.hackbarna.com/en/projects/Ducktors).

-We used Django and back and front end, and chatgpt 4o with prompt engineering for image processing and personalized job suggestions.
+We used Django for back and front end, and chatgpt 4o with prompt engineering for image processing and personalized job suggestions.